 The Chairperson’s responsibilities include:

 i.
-Maintain contact with and coordinate activities of the Council members;
+Maintain contact with and coordinate activities of the Council members and ICCPR’s relationship with these associations;

 ii.
-Review and approve the draft agenda and minutes before distribution; Invite specialists to attend meetings when required by the Council;
+Review and approve the draft Council and Exec meeting agendas and minutes before distribution; Invite specialists to attend meetings when needed;

 iii.
 Chair meetings; Ensure all discussion items end with a decision, action or definite outcome;

 iv.
-If possible, attend the ICCPR Board Meeting held at the World Congress of Cardiology, as well as any meetings to which s/he is invited or appointed by member or affiliated associations.
+If possible, attend (in-person or virtual) the ICCPR Board Meeting held at the World Congress of Cardiology (as well as their General Assembly), as well as any meetings to which s/he is invited or appointed by member or affiliated associations;

 v.
-As past-chair, provide advisory support to the Council for at least a one-year period, but not to exceed 2 years.
-This also includes remaining as their member association representative on the ICCPR council.
+As past-chair, provide advisory support to the Council as needed for at least a two-year period, but not to exceed 4 years.
+This also includes remaining as their member association representative on the ICCPR council;

 vi.
-Present a council report biennially in conjunction with the World Heart Federation’s World Congress of Cardiology.
+Present a report to council annually with timing in conjunction with the WHF’s World Congress of Cardiology;

 The Vice-Chair is responsible for:

-iv.
-Coordinating activities of the Executive Council and any new initiatives of the Council
+ii.
+Coordinating activities of the Executive Council and any new initiatives of the Council;

 The Secretary is responsible for:

-i.
-Polling members for webconference meeting availability, and scheduling quarterly meetings

 ii.
-Prepare and circulate the agenda for each meeting at least 10 working days in advance, along with supporting documents.
+Polling members for webconference meeting availability, and scheduling quarterly Council and Executive (which may be held on a more frequent basis) meetings;

 iii.
-Prepare and circulate the minutes within 10 working days of the meeting.
+Prepare and circulate the agenda for each meeting at least 10 working days in advance, along with supporting documents;

 iv.
+Prepare and circulate the minutes within 10 working days of the meeting;

+v.
 Maintaining Council documentation on a shared site (e.g., Dropbox).
-This includes a list of members, terms and their contact information.
+This includes a list of members and friends, terms and their contact information;

-v.
-Identify outgoing Council members and corresponding with the Head of member Association to ascertain replacement member.

 vi.
+Identify outgoing Council members and corresponding with the Head of member Association to ascertain replacement member annually;

+vii.
 Vetting nominations for Executive Council roles prior to biennial meeting held in conjunction with WCC to present a slate of candidates to the Council for voting.
 Succession planning shall begin a minimum of one year prior to WCC.

-vii.
-Notify the member Associations of the Council membership annually.
-This shall be stored in a spreadsheet
+In the event the Secretary is a nominee, this responsibility will be delegated to another Executive Officer who is not in conflict;

 viii.
-Schedule and arrange the ICCPR biennial Executive and Council meetings held in conjunction with the World Congress of Cardiology and prepare the related documentation.
+Respond to requests of new associations and friends for membership.
+Notify the member Associations of the Council membership at least annually.
+This shall be stored in a spreadsheet;

 ix.
+Schedule and arrange the ICCPR biennial Executive and Council meetings held in conjunction with the World Congress of Cardiology and prepare the related documentation, where planned;

+x.
 Ensure and coordinate a biennial review of all policies and procedures.
-Consult key stakeholders for input and review relevant ICCPR by-laws, standard practices of like organizations, related literature, and legislation as applicable, and/or other industry experts in the development of new policies or procedures as proposed by the Council.
+Consult key stakeholders for input and review relevant ICCPR by-laws, standard practices of like organizations, related literature, and legislation as applicable, and/or other industry experts in the development of new policies or procedures as proposed by the Council;

-x.
-Maintain ICCPR email distribution list, including google group
+xi.
+Maintain ICCPR email distribution list, including googlegroup;

 As the ICCPR is incorporated in Canada, the Treasurer shall normally be the nominated member from the CACPR.
 In the event that the CACPR representative has been elected to another Executive position of ICCPR s/he shall co-opt and appropriate individual from the CACPR to fulfill the role of Treasurer, but this individual will have no voting rights.
 In the event that the CACPR representative is elected as Secretary of ICCPR, s/he will have the option to either perform a dual role or apply the same principle above.